The Artist (film): Development

+Filming

 Principal photography on The Artist began in November 2010, taking place over the course of thirty-five days, made in the 1.33:1 screen ratio commonly used in the silent film era.
 Though presented in black-and-white, it was shot in color by cinematographer Guillaume Schiffman.
 All the technical details, including lenses, lighting and camera moves, were calibrated to aesthetically match silent films of the period.
 To recreate the slightly sped-up look of 1920s silent films, the film was shot at a slightly lower frame rate of 22 fps as opposed to the standard 24 fps.
 Most of the film is silent, except for two brief scenes with sound as well as the non-diegetic soundtrack.
 Throughout the shoot, Hazanavicius played music from classic Hollywood films while the actors performed.

-The film was produced by La Petite Reine and ARP Sélection for 13.47 million euro, including co-production support from Studio 37 and France 3 Cinéma, and pre-sales investment from Canal+ and CinéCinéma.
+The film was produced by La Petite Reine and ARP Sélection for 13.47 million euro, including co-production support from Studio 37 and France 3 Cinéma, and pre-sales investment from StudioCanal and CinéCinéma.
 The cast and the crew included both French and American members.
 All the scenes were shot in Los Angeles, primarily in Hollywood, but also in downtown theaters, restaurants and houses, including the one in which Mary Pickford lived.
 Soundstage work was done at Red Studios, and the studio lot itself doubled for part of the fictional Kinograph Studios lot, with Red's Lillian Way entrance doubling as the Kinograph entrance in several sequences.
 The iconic Bradbury Building in downtown L.A. provided the location for the film's distinctive staircase sequence.
 The dance sequence that closes the film took seventeen takes, and required Dujardin and Bejo to spend five months studying tap dancing, with Dujardin claiming that "in the first week it's fun, the fifth week it's a little boring, at the end it's thrilling".

 American costume designer Mark Bridges created the wardrobe for the film's cast.